 The increased opportunity cost of becoming criminal for legalized immigrants and the deterrent effect on crime of the higher average reporting rate of the immigrant group reduce the number of individuals who choose to become criminals.
 This fact implies that crime reduces.
 In addition to that, the higher reporting rate of immigrants also changes the distribution of crime, inducing some criminals to shift from the immigrant to the native target.
-These two effects, overall reduction in criminality and shift in targeting, are stronger the larger the share of legalized immigrants and they both reduce the number of crimes committed against the immigrants.
+These two effects, overall reduction in criminality and shift in targeting, are stronger the larger the share of legalized immigrants.
 By contrast, the effect of an amnesty on the number of crimes committed against natives is, in general, ambiguous.
 On one side, some criminals shift from targeting immigrants to targeting natives; on the other side, natives benefit from the spillovers related to the overall reduction in criminality.